genexus-books/gx-super-app/Flutter/example_superapp/android/README.md

     fun searchByTag(tag: String, start: Int, count: Int): Task<MiniAppCollection, SearchError>

     /**
-     * Performs a request to the Mini Apps Center for available featured Mini Apps.
+     * Performs a request to the Mini App Center for available featured Mini Apps.
      * @param start 0-based index from which elements will be returned.
      * @param count Maximum number of returned elements (0 means no limit).
      * @return A cancelable Task